How Can Mamba Learn In Context with Outliers and Generalize Provably?: Introduction

 \subsection{Related Works}

-\textbf{Theoretical Analysis of ICL.} Existing theoretical works of ICL primarily focus on Transformer-based models. \cite{GTLV22, ASAM23, BCWX23, VNRS23, ACDS23} illustrate that Transformers can implement many machine learning algorithms, such as gradient-based methods, via ICL. \cite{ZFB23, HCL23, WZCB23, LWLC24, CSWY24} provably investigate the training dynamics and generalization of ICL on single/multi-head Transformers. \cite{YHLC24, KS24, OSSW24} extend the analysis to learning complicated nonlinear functions by ICL.
+\textbf{Theoretical Analysis of ICL.} Existing theoretical works of ICL primarily focus on Transformer-based models. \cite{GTLV22, ASAM23, BCWX23, VNRS23, ACDS23} illustrate that Transformers can implement many machine learning algorithms, such as gradient-based methods, via ICL. \cite{ZFB23, HCL23, WZCB23, LWLC24} provably investigate the training dynamics and generalization of ICL on single/multi-head Transformers. \cite{YHLC24, KS24, OSSW24} extend the analysis to learning complicated nonlinear functions by ICL. \cite{AVKK24, LZCC25} study ICL with linear Transformers given attacked or poisoned prompts.

 \textbf{Connections Between Mamba and Transformers.} \cite{AZW24} finds that Mamba exhibits explainability metrics comparable to those of Transformers. \cite{DG24} shows that SSMs and variants of attention mechanisms share a large intersection and can be viewed as duals of each other. \cite{HWXH24} notes a similarity between the forget gate in Mamba and the positional encodings in Transformers.
 The complementary strengths, Mamba’s computational efficiency and Transformers’ ability to capture global dependencies, have motivated the development of hybrid architectures \citep{HK24, LLAB25, XLZL24}.